 HIGH-SPEED 2D POLARIZATION CAMERA

-The Photron Crysta is a high-speed polarization camera for the two-dimensional analysis of birefringence measurements, film thickness analysis, and surface roughness inspection, and is a powerful tool to understand phenomena such as birefringence, retardation, stress and impact fracture mechanisms of materials and fluids.
+The Photron Crysta is a high-speed polarization camera for the two-dimensional analysis of birefringence measurements, film thickness analysis, and surface roughness inspection, and is a powerful tool to understand phenomena such as birefringence, retardation, stress and impact fracture mechanisms of material and fluids.

 Currently established systems employ mechanical or electrical drives as polarization modulators, they require several photo-detection processes to measure polarization.
-In order to overcome this problem, The Crysta utilizes a high-speed 2D birefringence measurement system with a sampling rate of 1.3 MHz as the core device of the system with 16 parallel read out circuits in a matrix in the image sensor, which are connected to each pixel with individual A/D converters.
+In order to overcome this problem, the Crysta utilizes a high-speed 2D birefringence measurement system with a sampling rate of 1.3 MHz as the core device of the system with 16 parallel read out circuits in a matrix in the image sensor, which are connected to each pixel with individual A/D converters.

 The electric charges that represent the light intensities accumulated from each pixel are quantized by the multi-channel A/D converters and are stored in the memory of the camera.
 After that, we apply a phase shift analysis process to the stored data to obtain time-serial images of birefringent phase difference.

 In-process estimation of fracture surface morphology during wheel scribing of a glass sheet by high-speed photoelastic observation – (view)

 Local flow around a tiny bubble under a pressure-oscillation field in a viscoelastic worm-like micellar solution – (view)

 Visualization of fluctuations in internal stress distribution of work piece during ultrasonic vibration-assisted cutting – (view)

 Optical sensing of sound fields: non-contact, quantitative, and single-shot imaging of sound using high-speed polarization camera – (view)

 Simultaneous imaging of flow and sound using high-speed parallel phase-shifting interferometry – (view)